swiftlang/swift-evolution/proposals/NNNN-noncopyable-continuation.md

 | `withCheckedThrowingContinuation { … }` | `withContinuation(of: T.self, throws: (any Error).self) { … }` |
 | `CheckedContinuation<T, E>` | `Continuation<T, E>` |

 Because `Continuation` is `~Copyable`, some code patterns that implicitly copy the continuation (e.g., capturing it in a closure) will produce compile-time errors after migration.
-In those cases developers have to use the existing Checked/UnsafeContinuation syntax, depending on their use-case.
-Once Swift has gained call once closures, theses use of Checked/UnsafeContinuation can be migrated to the new Continuation syntax as well.
+In those cases developers have to use the existing `Checked/UnsafeContinuation` syntax, depending on their use-case.

+If and when Swift gains gained "called once" closures, such uses of continuations may slowly move over to `Continuation`

 ## Future Directions